visualpharm/Lunacy/docs/index_updated.md

 # Which license do I need?

 [Icons web app](https://icons8.com/icons) allows our clients to manually search and retreive icons through a GUI.
-API provides an ability to access icons programmatically, from within your apps, on the fly in real-time.
+Icons API provides an ability to access icons programmatically, from within your apps, on the fly in real-time.
 In particular end-users of your products could generate their own projects, build their own visual content from within your apps powered by our API.

 ## Web App